rks101/egnet/README.md

 ldapsearch -x -b "dc=iitx,dc=ac,dc=in" -H ldap://10.10.10.10 -D "cn=admin,dc=iitx,dc=ac,dc=in" -W > backup.ldif
 ```
 This can be useful to create another instance of LDAP.
 You should mention the root DN / domain name, LDAP server IP, and admin user.
+**Lesson: Learn LDAP command line interface, it works, it's powerful and convenient way once you start using them.**

 Sysad should practice and know LDAP-related [command line tools](https://docs.oracle.com/cd/A97630_01/network.920/a96579/comtools.htm) to query, add, delete, and modify LDAP entries.
 It's a different experience with the command line :) and you can write scripts to automate the housekeeping!